All Episodes

 Bob and the media missing the point here.

-This is not just about tax cuts, it's the destruction of the foundation of the country.
+It's the destruction of the foundation of the country.

 It is all of this debt being piled up on every future generation we can think of.

-This, these Tea Party protests are essentially aimed at restoring individual liberty and freedom and stopping this massive assault on it.
+These Tea Party protests are essentially aimed at restoring individual liberty and freedom and stopping this massive assault on it.

 That's what the Tea Parties are about.

-Next question came from um an unidentified Reporter.
+Next question came from an unidentified reporter.

-There have been quite a strong reaction to the story that we ran yesterday about this DHS report, right wing radical groups.
+There have been quite a strong reaction to the story that we ran yesterday about this DHS report, right-wing radical groups.

 You're with the president a bit.